kibook/s1kd-tools/tools/s1kd-upissue/README.md

         issue.

-      - if the previous issue is an official issue, the issue type of the new issue will default to "status".
+      - if the previous issue is an official issue, the issue type of the new issue will default to "none".

   - \-^, --remove-deleted
     Remove elements with change type of "delete".
 These elements are